 To maintain procurement expertise and procedural compliance with the guidelines, all internal procurement documentation is available to the Office of the IGT's staff on the Treasury intranet.

 Treasury regularly updates the intranet site to incorporate contemporary procurement practice such as the Better Practice Principles outlined in ANAO reports, Engagement of Consultants, Senate Order of June 2002 (February 2003), and the use of confidentiality provisions in Commonwealth contracts.

-The Inspector-General’s non-current assets are subject to an annual stocktake to ensure the accuracy of asset records.
+Non-current assets are subject to an annual stocktake to ensure the accuracy of asset records.

 - value for money;

 Typically, consultants are engaged to carry out defined research, provide independent advice or provide information or creative solutions to assist the IGT complete particular reviews or for him to undertake his statutory function.
 The most common reasons for engagement of consultancy services are:

 - unavailability of specialist in-house resources in the short timeframe available;

 - the need for an independent study or review; and

 - specialist skills and knowledge are not available in-house.